GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 ### Configure the IKE proposal and policy

 Create an Internet Key Exchange (IKE) version 2 proposal object.
 IKEv2 proposal objects contain the parameters required for creating IKEv2 proposals when defining remote access and site-to-site VPN policies.
 IKE is used to authenticate IPsec peers, negotiate and distribute IPsec encryption keys, and automatically establish IPsec security associations (SAs).
 The default proposal associated with the default policy is used for negotiation.
 An IKEv2 policy with no proposal is considered incomplete.

 In this block, the following parameters are set:

--  **Encryption algorithm**— set to `AES-CBC-256`
+-   **Encryption algorithm**: `AES-CBC-256`
--  **Integrity algorithm**— set to `SHA256`
+-   **Integrity algorithm**: `SHA256`
--  **Diffie-Hellman group**— set to `14`
+-   **Diffie-Hellman group**: `14`
--  **IKEv2 Lifetime** — set the lifetime of the security associations (after which a reconnection will occur).
-The default on most SRX platforms is 28800 seconds
+-   **IKEv2 Lifetime** : The lifetime of the security associations, after which a reconnection will occur.
+The default on most SRX platforms is 28800 seconds.

         [edit]
           root@vsrx#
           set security ike proposal ike-phase1-proposal authentication-method pre-shared-keys set security ike proposal ike-phase1-proposal dh-group group14 set security ike proposal ike-phase1-proposal authentication-algorithm sha-256 set security ike proposal ike-phase1-proposal encryption-algorithm aes-256-cbc set security ike proposal ike-phase1-proposal lifetime-seconds 28800 set security ike policy ike_pol_onprem-2-gcp-vpn mode main set security ike policy ike_pol_onprem-2-gcp-vpn proposals ike-phase1-proposal set security ike policy ike_pol_onprem-2-gcp-vpn pre-shared-key ascii-text [*****]

 #### Configure IKEv2 Gateway

-An IKEv2 profile must be configured and must be attached to an IPsec profile on both the IKEv2 initiator and responder.
+An IKEv2 profile must be configured and must be attached to an IPsec profile on both the IKEv2 initiator and the responder.

 In this block, the following parameters are set:

-- DPD – set the dead peer detection interval and retry threshold, if there are no response from the peer, the SA created for that peer is deleted.
-Set DPD type to `probe-idle-tunnel`,  set DPD interval to `20` and the DPD retry threshold to `4`.
+-   **DPD**: The dead peer detection interval and retry threshold.
+If there are no responses from the peer, the security association created for that peer is deleted.
+Set the DPD type to `probe-idle-tunnel`, the DPD interval to `20`, and the DPD retry threshold to `4`.

-- Set the IKE remote address, IKE external interface and the IKE version (v2)

-- The IKE local identity should be the IP address of the external interface.
-If SRX device is sitting behind a NAT, the local identity should be configured as the public IP address of the NAT.
-Where NAT maps to a pool of public IP addresses, a dedicated 1-to-1 NAT should be configured to the SRX device.
+-   **IKE**: Set the IKE remote address, IKE external interface, and the IKE version (v2).
+Set the IKE local identity to the IP address of the external interface.
+If the SRX device is behind a NAT, the local identity should be configured as the public IP address of the NAT.
+Where the NAT maps to a pool of public IP addresses, a dedicated 1-to-1 NAT should be configured to the SRX device.

         [edit]
           root@vsrx#
           set security ike gateway gw_onprem-2-gcp-vpn ike-policy ike_pol_onprem-2-gcp-vpn set security ike gateway gw_onprem-2-gcp-vpn address 35.187.170.191 set security ike gateway gw_onprem-2-gcp-vpn dead-peer-detection probe-idle-tunnel set security ike gateway gw_onprem-2-gcp-vpn dead-peer-detection interval 20 set security ike gateway gw_onprem-2-gcp-vpn dead-peer-detection threshold 4 set security ike gateway gw_onprem-2-gcp-vpn external-interface ge-0/0/1.0 set security ike gateway gw_onprem-2-gcp-vpn version v2-only

         #Configure local-identity as public IP address of the VPN device, if behind NA
           set security ike gateway gw_onprem-2-gcp-vpn local-identity inet 104.196.65.171

-### Configure the IPsec security association (SA)
+### Configure the IPsec security association

 Defines the IPsec parameters that are to be used for IPsec encryption between two IPsec routers in IPsec profile configuration.
 In this block, the following parameters are set